Skip to main content

 When input data differences are subtle, millions of waveforms may have to be processed to find the statistically significant difference, requiring efficient algorithms.
 In addition to that, the high-order moment computation need multiple passes and may require starting over once new data appear.
 With thousands of sample points per waveform, the problem becomes more complex.

-A streaming algorithm process a sequence of inputs in a single pass it is collected, when it's fast enough, it's suitable for real-time sources like oscilloscopes, sensors, and financial markets, or for large datasets that don't fit in memory.
-The dense matrix representation reduces memory requirements.
+A streaming algorithm processes sequences of inputs in a single pass as they are collected.
+When fast enough, it's suitable for real-time sources like oscilloscopes, sensors, and financial markets, as well as for large datasets that don't fit in memory.
+The dense matrix representation of an intermediate accumulator reduces memory requirements.
 The accumulator can be converted to co-moments and Welch's t-test statistics on demand.
-Data batches can be iteratively processed, increasing precision and then discarded.
+Data batches can be iteratively processed to increase precision and then discarded.
 The library handles significant input streams, processing hundreds of megabytes per second.

 Some of the benefits of streaming computation include: